codemagic-ci-cd/codemagic-docs/content/code-signing/android-code-signing.md

 Alternatively, you can use [environment variables](https://docs.codemagic.io/building/environment-variables/ 'Environment variables') to prepare your app for code signing.

-1. Set the following environment variables in Codemagic (using the values from generating your keystore file):

-        FCI_KEYSTORE_PASSWORD=myKeystorePassword
-        FCI_KEY_ALIAS=MyReleaseKey
-        FCI_KEY_PASSWORD=myKeypassword

-2. Upload the contents of your base64-encoded keystore file to Codemagic as an environment variable with the name `FCI_KEYSTORE_FILE`.
-3. Add a custom script for decoding the keystore file stored in `FCI_KEYSTORE_FILE`.
-For example, click on the '+' icon before **Test** and paste the following script into the **Post-clone script** field:

-        #!/usr/bin/env sh
-        set -e # exit on first failed commandset echo $FCI_KEYSTORE_FILE | base64 --decode > $FCI_BUILD_DIR/keystore.jks

-4. Set your signing configuration in `build.gradle` as follows:
+Set your signing configuration in `build.gradle` as follows:

 ```
       ...